How to Make a Rhubarb Puffed Oven Pancake

 Interested in 45 other rhubarb recipes all in one easy reference by your favorite Home Economist.
 Check out my rhubarb ebook!

 Recipe created by Getty Stewart for the rhubarb cookbook.
 Recipe enjoyed and article written by Katie Anderson, dedicated food friend of GettyStewart.com.
 Katie is often found feeding 2 hungry boys, seemingly 100 times a day.
-Whether in the kitchen or the garden, bright colours and strong flavours are herdriving force (read: sunshine and good coffee).
-Sign up to get articles by Getty delivered to your inbox.
-You’ll get recipes, practical tips and great food information like this.
+Whether in the kitchen or the garden, bright colours and strong flavours are her driving force (read: sunshine and good coffee).
+Sign up to get seasonal tips and recipes straight to your inbox, check out my books and guides, or watch my latest videos on YouTube!

 Leave a Reply